Wikipedia – The Missing Manual

 Wikipedia: The Missing Manual is a 2008 book by John Broughton.
-It is a how-to guide that explains the process of contributing to the Wikipedia online encyclopedia.
+It is a how-to guide that explains the process of contributing to Wikipedia, an online encyclopedia.

-"For anyone who is interested in becoming part of the noble experiment, this book is an excellent introduction," wrote reviewer Robert Slade.
-Wikipedia: The Missing Manual is part of O'Reilly Media's Missing Manual series, which was created by David Pogue, technology columnist for The New York Times and Scientific American.
+Wikipedia: The Missing Manual is part of O'Reilly Media's Missing Manual series.

 Release

 On January 26, 2009, O'Reilly announced that the content of the book was being released under a free license compatible with Wikipedia and that it would be available for editing in the Help area of Wikipedia.
+The book was released as part of O'Reilly Media's Missing Manual series which was created by David Pogue, technology columnist for The New York Times and Scientific American.

 Spin-off

-The book has a spin-off, Wikipedia Reader's Guide: The Missing Manual, consisting of Appendix B (slightly expanded) and Chapter 1 from the book.
+The book has a spin-off, Wikipedia Reader's Guide: The Missing Manual, consisting of an expanded version of Appendix B and Chapter 1 from the book.

+Reception

+"For anyone who is interested in becoming part of the noble experiment, this book is an excellent introduction," wrote reviewer Robert Slade.